Golub-Dobrzyń: History of Golub

-The village Golub, populated by Poles, was first mentioned in a document from 1258; Chełmno Land was granted as a fief by the Duke of Mazovia to the Teutonic Knights in 1231 in return for their forthcoming crusade against the heathen Prussians.
+The village Golub was first mentioned in a document from 1258; Chełmno Land was granted as a fief by the Duke of Mazovia to the Teutonic Knights in 1231 in return for their forthcoming crusade against the heathen Prussians.
 The Teutonic Knights built a castle (1296–1306) and elevated it to town status.
 In the 14th century, papal verdicts ordered the restoration of the area to Poland, however, the Teutonic Knights did not comply and continued to occupy the region.
 In 1421 all privileges of the town were confirmed by Grand Master Michael Küchmeister von Sternberg.
 In 1410 and 1422, the castle and town were captured by the Poles, and Golub was severely damaged, with the war of 1422 called the Golub War.
 In March 1454, King Casimir IV Jagiellon reincorporated the town into the Kingdom of Poland, and on 28 May 1454 it pledged allegiance to the Polish King in Toruń.
 During the subsequent Thirteen Years' War, it was captured by the Teutonic Knights in 1460, and recaptured by the Poles in 1462.
 Reintegration with Poland was confirmed in the Second Peace of Toruń (1466).

 Golub was a royal town of Poland, administratively located in the Chełmno County in the Chełmno Voivodeship.
 A degree of prosperity for Golub was reached during the reign of King Sigismund III Vasa 1611-25.
 In 1605, Anna Vasa, sister of Sigismund III, became the starost of Golub, and she lived in the Golub Castle.
 In 1623, she was visited in Golub by Sigismund III.
 However the town was severely damaged during Polish-Swedish Wars, especially in 1626-29, 1655, and 1660, as well as the later Seven Years' War (1756–63).
 In the First Partition of Poland in 1772, Golub was annexed by the Kingdom of Prussia.
 From 1807-15 it belonged to Napoleon's Duchy of Warsaw.
 It was assigned to the Duchy of Poznan in 1815, and in 1817 it was included in West Prussia which in 1871 became part of Imperial Germany.
 According to the German census of 1890, Golub had a population of 2,738, of which 1,000 (36.5%) were Poles.

 In January 1920 it became again part of Poland under the Treaty of Versailles.
 In August 1920, the Red Army attacked the town.
 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied and unilaterally annexed by Nazi Germany and most of dwellers were forced to sign the Volksliste.